AriFordsham/GHCWiki/building/modifying.md

 Note that before making any non-trivial changes to the build system you should acquaint yourself with the overall [architecture](building/architecture).
 Even if you're already familiar with GNU make, the GHC build system is probably quite different from most `Makefile`-based build systems you've encountered before.

-Incedentally, it's a good idea to have a copy of the
+Incidentally, it's a good idea to have a copy of the
 [ GNU make documentation](http://www.gnu.org/software/make/manual/make.html) to hand when working with the build system.

 ## Debugging